Diverse electronic landscape of the kagome metal YbTi3Bi4

-In Fig. 2(b), we show the electricial resistivity $\rho$ as a function of temperature when electric current is in the \textit{ab}-plane where we can observe a typical metallic behavior till the lowest temperature of 2 K. The residual resistivity is approximately 20 $\mu\Omega$ cm and the residual resistivity ratio is around 4.
-The fit to the resistivity data at low temperatures ($<$ 80 K) is modeled via Fermi liquid behavior and a simple quadratic fit $\rho$ = $\rho_0$+$aT^2$ as can be seen by the red dotted line, where $\rho$ = 19.7 $\mu\ohm$ cm and \textit{a} = 1.6 $\times$ 10$^{-3}$ $\mu\ohm$ cm K$^{-2}$.
-We have also measured the specific heat (C$_p$) of the sample from 200 K down to 2 K without any magnetic field as presented in Fig. 2(c).
-We have fitted the C$_p$ data to a limited temperature range from 2 K to 12 K using the Sommerfeld model.
-The total specific heat (C$_p$) for nonmagnetic metals is comprised of electronic C$_e$ and lattice C$_{ph}$ contributions.
-At low temperatures, the formula for the total specific heat is C$_p$(T)=$\gamma$\textit{T}+$\beta$\textit{T}$^{3}$ with C$_e$ = $\gamma$\textit{T} and C$_{ph}$ = $\beta$\textit{T}$^{3}$.
-Here, $\gamma$ is the Sommerfeld coefficient and $\beta$ = 12$\pi^{4} \Theta_D^3$ with $N$, $R$, and $\Theta_D$ representing the number of atoms per unit cell, the ideal gas constant, and the Debye temperature, respectively.
-As can be seen in the inset of Fig. 2(c), the C$_p$/(T) scales linearly with \textit{T}$^{2}$ at low temperatures.
+Figure 2(b) shows the electrical resistivity $\rho$ as a function of temperature, where the current is flowing in the \textit{ab}-plane.
+The typical metallic behavior is seen until the lowest temperature of 2 K used in the measurements.
+The residual resistivity is approximately 20 $\mu\Omega$ cm and the residual resistivity ratio is around 4.
+The resistivity data at low temperatures ($<$ 80 K) is modeled using the Fermi liquid picture, which yields the simple quadratic form, $\rho$ = $\rho_0$+$aT^2$ (red dotted line), where $\rho_0$ = 19.7 $\mu\ohm$ cm and \textit{a} = 1.6 $\times$ 10$^{-3}$ $\mu\ohm$ cm K$^{-2}$.
+We also measured the specific heat (C$_p$) of the sample from 200 K down to 2 K without magnetic field [Figure 2(c)].
+We have fitted the C$_p$ data over the limited temperature range of 2-12 K using the Sommerfeld model.
+Recall that the C$_p$ for nonmagnetic metals consists of of electronic C$_e$ and lattice C$_{ph}$ contributions, and at low temperature it is given by: C$_p$(T)=$\gamma$\textit{T}+$\beta$\textit{T}$^{3}$, where C$_e$ = $\gamma$\textit{T} and C$_{ph}$ = $\beta$\textit{T}$^{3}$.
+Here, $\gamma$ is the Sommerfeld coefficient, and $\beta$ = \text{12$\pi^{4} \Theta_D^3$} with $N$, $R$, and $\Theta_D$ representing the number of atoms per unit cell, the ideal gas constant, and the Debye temperature, respectively.
+The inset of Figure 2(c) shows that the C$_p$/(T) scales linearly with \textit{T}$^{2}$ at low temperatures.
 The resulting least-squares fit yields the parameters $\gamma$ = 1.78 $\times$ 10$^{-2}$ J mol$^{-1}$ K$^{-2}$ and $\beta$ = 1.46 $\times$ 10$^{-3}$ J mol$^{-1}$ K$^{-4}$.
-We do not observe any clear phase transitions from our measured magnetic, resistivity, or specific heat data which supports the classification of YbTi$_3$Bi$_4$ as a non-magnetic kagome metal and indicating Yb${^2+}$ rare-earth sublattice.
+These results indicate that YbTi$_3$Bi$_4$ is a nonmagnetic kagome metal with no clear thermodynamic phase transitions up to 300 K.